zkan/udacity-data-engineering-nanodegree/capstone-project/README.md

   In this project, we have already used Amazon EMR, which is a  cloud big data platform for running large-scale distributed data processing jobs.
 This means we can scale our cluster up to add the processing power when the job gets too slow.

+  We could store the data in Parquet format instead of CSV to save disk space and cost.
+We can also partition the data by date or country, which depends on how we query the data to answer business questions.

 * The data populates a dashboard that must be updated on a daily basis by 7am every day.

   Here using Apache Airflow can be very useful since we can schedule our workflow to update the data used by a dashboard on a daily basis.